DigitalHolography/EyeFlow/README.md

-# PulseWave
+# EyeFlow

-PulseWave is a software used to extract biomarkers from videos created by HoloDoppler.
+EyeFlow is a software used to extract biomarkers from videos created by HoloDoppler.
 It process determines the Blood Volume Rate, the Velocity, or the Arterial Resistivity Index of the blood vessel in the eye of a patient with the help of an automatic segmentation of the arteries and veins.

 ## Problem It Solves

-PulseWave transforms complex video data into readable and useful biomarkers, making it accessible for the healthcare professionals.
+EyeFlow transforms complex video data into readable and useful biomarkers, making it accessible for the healthcare professionals.

 ## Target Audience

-The primary users of PulseWave are:
+The primary users of EyeFlow are:
 - Optometrists
 - Ophthalmologists
 - Scientific researchers